 Grown-ups love it for its gorgeous beaches, luxurious resorts, pumping nightlife and delicious food, but there’s a whole other side of Bali made just for kids.
 Here are six of the best.

 1. Hit Waterbom – Asia’s best water park

-If there were a prize for Bali’s top attraction voted by kids alone, Waterbom opens in new window in Kuta would win hands down.
+If there were a prize for Bali’s top attraction voted by kids alone, experiencing Waterbom Park in Kuta would win hands down.
 With slides thrillingly named Smashdown 2.0, Climax and Fast ‘n' Fierce, how could it possibly lose?
 As well as sixteen slides over 3.8ha, Waterbom boasts beautifully landscaped gardens and an international range of food options that outshine the usual theme park offerings.

 If your kids are old enough to run wild, grab the opportunity to take a tube-for-two and float the Lazy River, or sample the tropical offerings at the swim-up bar.
 Truly, fun for all ages.

 2. Go wild at Bali Treetop Adventure Park

 Swing from branches like a monkey and soar through the treetops like a bird – Bali Treetop opens in new window Adventure Park is an aerial assault course that’s sure to get the whole family buzzing on pure adrenaline.
 Seven different courses featuring tests of nerve like zip lines, flying trapezes, suspended bridges, spider nets and Tarzan leaps are scattered through the stunning setting of Bedugul’s botanical gardens.
 The gentle Squirrel circuit is suitable for kids from 4 years old, while fearless teenagers and brave adults can opt for the thrill-seeking Black circuit.